 From up and down I-95, I-66, I-495, I-395, I-295, I-16, I-85, I-75, and I-285, from up and down south to around the DMV, Blue Betty has died several times, been towed by everything from pickup trucks to eighteen wheelers, and has refused to let me down its windows or lock its doors for most of its life while I owned her.
 But, all things considered, I’ve learned a lot from Blue Betty.
 She has taught me to remain humble, to value the little things more, and to accept help from strangers who sometimes have been angels in disguise.
 But, alas, Blue Betty has decided that she wants nothing more to do with cold winters and hot summers in concrete urban environments.
 However, I am forever grateful for the blessing that God has been through this car.

 As I think of Blue Betty, I think of how God has been through thick and thin with us; yet, God never fails.
 While Blue Betty and her other car colleagues don’t live forever, God does.
 While Blue Betty is never 100% reliable, God is.
 While Blue Betty doesn’t like to go to extremes, God has, does, and will go to any length to love us unconditionally.

-So, as I say goodbye to Blue Betty, I am grateful to God has been my mode of physical and spiritual transportation my whole life.
+So, as I say goodbye to Blue Betty, I am grateful to God who has been my preferred mode transportation my whole life.
 I am looking forward to the next adventure with God, even if it keeps me on public transportation for a while.
 I trust God to show up in every moment; for, God has always been the friend who sticks closer than all others.